scarolan/grafana-cloud-tutorial/00-prepare-your-equipment/README.md

 With your Ubuntu virtual machine up and running, you're now fully prepared to embark on your Grafana Cloud quest.

-Head over to the next step in the adventure -- [The First Trial](../02-the-first-trial/README.md) -- to start building your first weather dashboard!
+Head over to the next step in the adventure -- [The First Trial](../02-the-first-trial/README.md) -- to learn how to monitor a Linux VM.